Here I Am (Kelly Rowland album): Commercial performance

 The US version of Here I Am was made available for purchase in some international territories.
 The US version debuted at number sixty-one on the Australian Albums Chart and number fifteen on the Australian Urban Albums Chart.
 It performed better in the United Kingdom where it debuted at number thirty-eight on the UK Digital Albums Chart but slightly lower on the UK R&B Albums Chart at number sixteen.
-Upon release of the international version of the album, Here I Am reached a new peak of number fifty-six on the UK Albums Chart and number ten on the UK R&B Albums Chart.
+Upon release of the international version of the album, Here I Am debuted at number fifty-six on the UK Albums Chart and number ten on the UK R&B Albums Chart, with first week sales of 8,704.
 The following week, the album climbed to numbers forty-three and eight, respectively.
-Here I Am was certified silver by the British Phonographic Industry (BPI) for shipments of 60,000 units.
+Here I Am was first certified silver by the British Phonographic Industry (BPI) for sales of 60,000 units in 2013 and in 2025 was certified Gold for sales of 100,000 units.